NCD-RisC/ncdrisc-methods/README.md

 ### 3. Conversion to consistent metric
 #### Mean body-mass index (BMI)
-[NCD-RisC-conversion-model-for-mean-bmi](https://github.com/NCD-RisC/ncdrisc-methods/blob/main/NCD-RisC-conversion-model-for-mean-bmi.pdf): This document describes methods for estimating mean BMI using BMI prevalence data where mean BMI was not available directly.
+[NCD-RisC-conversion-model-for-mean-bmi](https://github.com/NCD-RisC/ncdrisc-methods/blob/main/NCD-RisC-conversion-model-for-mean-bmi.pdf): This document describes methods for estimating mean BMI using BMI prevalence data where mean BMI is not available directly.

+#### Prevalence of body-mass index (BMI) ranges
+[NCD-RisC-conversion-model-for-mean-bmi](https://github.com/NCD-RisC/ncdrisc-methods/blob/main/NCD-RisC-conversion-model-for-prev-bmi.pdf): This document describes methods for estimating the prevalence of BMI categories using data for mean BMI and/or for other BMI categories where it is not available directly.

 ## Statistical modelling